marovira/atlas/README.md

   objects, buffer objects, textures, shaders, and an error callback.
 * ``math``: contains typedefs for typically used types, along with polynomial solvers, coordinate switching functions, and a random number generator.
-* ``primitives``: contains primitive objects that can be used for rendering.
-In essence this offers a replacement for many of the glu primitives.
-It also has class for loading object files.
 * ``utils``: contains a variety of utilities, including the Application class, which the core of any Atlas application, Geometries, amongst others.